Kentucky Judge Timothy Nolan: Trump Campaign Manager, GOP Tea Party Supporter Guilty Of Sex Trafficking Youth

 “The threats, manipulation and ultimate abuse ends today,” Lape said.

 The instances of abuse included Nolan using painkillers and heroin as payment in exchange for sex.
-One underage victim lived on real estate owned by Nolan and he threatened eviction in order to get the victim to perform sexual acts on him.
+One underage victim lived on real estate owned by Nolan, and he threatened eviction in order to get the victim to perform sexual acts on him.